RuochenLiu23/Path2ST/README.md

 # Path2ST
 Hierarchical Cell-Tissue Grounded Cross-Modal Translation for Spatial Transcriptomics.

-The complete code will be made publicly available upon acceptance of the manuscript.
+The paper is currently under review.
+We provide the implementation code for the core methodology at this stage.
+The complete code, including training code, will be made publicly available upon acceptance.